 The Digital Branding Institute found that 91% of millennials would switch their brands to ones that are associated with a good cause.
 They also noted a rise in what they call “purpose-driven marketing” by private sector brands to connect with consumers on an emotional level.

 NGOs are already driven by ethical purposes and should have already put this ethos at the core of their brands.
 But this trend in the private sector is an opportunity for NGOs to consider partnering with businesses to better achieve their goals.
 For example, the International Rescue Committee and Ben & Jerry’s partnered on a joint campaign to advocate for European legislation around supporting refugees.

 2. Being transparent

-The notion of transparency may not be new to those working in international development, but consumers and donors are demanding more transparency – they want to know where their money goes, how their products are made and what they fund.
-Some commercial brands have gone as far as showing their productions chains and costs, such as the Everlane fashion brand and H&M’s Arket label.
+The notion of transparency may not be new to those working in international development, but consumers and donors are demanding more transparency.
+They want to know where their money goes, how their products are made and what they fund.
+Some commercial brands have gone as far as showing their production chains and costs, such as the Everlane fashion brand and H&M’s Arket label.